Institutional Review Board/Human Subjects

 5. Gift Cards are “cash equivalents” that can be used to purchase merchandise or which can be easily converted to cash.

-Gift card payments are reportable as miscellaneous income to the IRS.
-In order to receive a waiver of this College policy, any researcher who plans to disburse gift cards to human subjects participants must first contact the Office of Research and Creative Scholarship for assistance with acquiring, distributing, and tracking gift cards..
-Gift cards being held in reserve may be stored securely in a fireproof safe by the Office of Finance or by ORCS, upon request.
+PLEASE NOTE: Gift card payments are reportable as miscellaneous income to the IRS.
+In order to receive a waiver of this College policy, any researcher who plans to disburse gift cards to human subjects participants must first contact the Office of Research and Creative Scholarship for assistance with acquiring, distributing, and tracking gift cards Please refer to Tax-Reporting Requirements and IRS Obligations of the College below for further information.

 Prohibition on the Use of Personal Funds.
 Under no circumstances should researchers use their personal funds to compensate human subjects.
 These cannot be reimbursed under Emerson’s accounting rules.